opnfv/apex/docs/release/installation/troubleshooting.rst

 OpenDaylight Integration
 ------------------------

-When a user deploys any of the following scenarios:
+When a user deploys a scenario that starts with os-odl*:

-        - os-odl-bgpvpn-ha.yaml
-        - os-odl_l2-fdio-ha.yaml
-        - os-odl_l2-fdio-noha.yaml
-        - os-odl_l2-nofeature-ha.yaml
-        - os-odl_l2-sfc-noha.yaml
-        - os-odl_l3-nofeature-ha.yaml

-OpenDaylight (ODL) SDN controller will be deployed too and completely integrated with OpenStack.
-ODL is running as a systemd service, so you can manage it as a regular service:
+OpenDaylight (ODL) SDN controller will be deployed and integrated with OpenStack.
+ODL will run as a systemd service, and can be managed as as a regular service:

         ``systemctl start/restart/stop opendaylight.service``